 Monitoring your variable (operating) costs is one of the most crucial elements in enhancing TCO.
-And one of the highest variable expenses is maintenance – higher fuel performance with minimal leaky engines taking you in for a double cost-save.
+One of the highest variable expenses is maintenance – higher fuel performance with minimal leaky engines taking you in for a double cost-save.
 However, you need to record all expenses to make fair allocations.

 What if you knew the costs per trailer, right down to the faulty parts requiring the most significant replacements?
 With recorded evidence, you can go back to the manufacturer who provided low-quality parts instead of absorbing the fees.

 There is a lot to track when generating accurate trailer maintenance reports.
-And the cost to maintain a vehicle increases over time, increasing the complexity.
-Age, quality and consistency of asset maintenance, and downtime are essential to consider.
-If your fleet is down for one-two hours biweekly from a rushed, low-quality service, you will waste more time and money getting to and from the garage, in downtime, and servicing fees, than one four-hour thorough bi-monthly check.
+The cost to maintain a vehicle increases over time, increasing the complexity.
+Age, quality consistency of asset maintenance, and downtime are essential to consider.
+If your fleet is down for one to two hours biweekly from a rushed, low-quality service, you will waste more time and money getting to and from the garage, in downtime, and servicing fees, than one four-hour thorough bi-monthly check.

 Ensure you have a reliable cost-tracking system within your maintenance reports by integrating every new service against the corresponding asset.
 By cross-checking the age of parts, fixtures, and frequency of fixing specific parts per trailer, you can get a holistic view of the common problems, such as whether you need better quality servicing or newer goods.
 You can highlight the most significant expenses and investigate the cause when you have clear-cut damage costs.